QashQaw/turingpi2-talos/README.md

   * node 2 - worker                                       # Our Nodes which is only worker.
   * node 3 - worker + local-storage                       # Attached NVME disk - will use as storage later on, since its connected with the 2sata ports.
   * node 4 - Controlplane + worker + storage prod2        # Can use PCIe and the 2 x USB3.0 and with 2xUSB3.0 connecter to front of a cabinet
+  * docker.webmeup.dk - NFS share 200GB                   # Is added since the NFS is not a part of Talos - so have a VM as storage on Proxmox Server.

 Generating the talos configuration files, are done with a setup, patching our files with our requirements